This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Fried cornmeal mush can be served alone with maple syrup or as a piece to a full breakfast.

-Growing up, we would often eat it served along side sausage or bacon and a few fried eggs.
+Growing up, we often ate it with sausage or bacon and a few fried eggs.

-It’s a great substitute to potatoes, pancakes, French toast, or waffles.
+It’s an excellent substitute for potatoes, pancakes, French toast, or waffles.

-I love serving it with sausage because I really love that sweet and savory combination.
+I love serving it with sausage because I love that sweet and savory combination.

 What does fried cornmeal taste like?

-It tastes very mildly of corn as it’s just dried corn kernels that have been ground into a fine powder.
+It tastes very mildly of corn, as it’s just dried corn kernels ground into a fine powder.

 It’s slightly sweet (naturally from the corn) but overall very mild in flavor.